Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Conclusion

 \section{Conclusion}

-We propose Context-Aware Lip-Sync framework (CALS) that explicitly integrates phonetic context to learn lip-syncing of a talking face.
+We present Context-Aware Lip-Sync framework (CALS) that explicitly integrates phonetic context to learn lip-syncing for talking face generation.
 Audio-to-Lip module maps each phone to contextualized lip motion units and Lip-to-Face module synthesizes the entire face frames within the context in parallel.
-Audio-visual correlation is enforced after the synthesis through a discriminative sync loss.
-From extensive experiments on the three large-scale public datasets, we demonstrate that CALS enables spatio-temporally aligned and stable lip motion.
-Evaluation in terms of temporal stability, subjective realness, and lip readability approve that CALS achieves high levels of authenticity and realism compared to puppetry-like animation.
-Our findings confirm the critical role of phonetic context in authentic lip-syncing, and we emphasize that the context affects the modeling of lip motion to a great extent.
+From extensive experiments, we validated that exploiting the phonetic context in the proposed CALS is a simple yet effective scheme to enhance the generation performance, specifically the lip-sync.
+In addition, we analyzed the extent to which the phonetic context assists in lip synchronization, complementing the missing audio, and verified the effective window size to be approximately 1.2 seconds.